-These chapter quizzes will help you to review for the exam: you will have one chapter quiz per chapter, and one exam every two chapters.
-You will have a total of five-chapter quizzes with a total value of 10 percent; while for Exams, each exam on its own is 10 percent and you have only three exams.

-The chapter quizzes will be extensive, they will cover vocabulary and grammar, and culture, they will have multiple choice, matching, true or false, fill in the blank activities, but also will have open questions and writing sentences.
+These chapter quizzes will help you to review for the exams: you will have one chapter quiz per chapter.
+You will have a total of five-chapter quizzes with a total value of 10 percent.
+The chapter quizzes will be extensive, they will cover vocabulary, grammar, and culture, they will have multiple choice, matching, true or false, fill in the blank activities, but also will have open questions and writing sentences, and a listening section.